-Your sight is one of your most precious possessions; don’t put it at risk.
-Our eyes are incredibly delicate, and even a seemingly minor injury or problem could put your vision at risk.
+Your sight is precious, and an eye emergency can occur at any moment.
+Eyes are incredibly delicate, and even a seemingly minor injury or problem could put your vision at risk.

-If you or someone you know is currently experiencing an eye emergency, please contact Central Optometry at 519-432-1875 for a same day emergency appointment or, if our office is closed, please proceed to the nearest emergency room.
+We provide emergency eye care services for eye infections, eye injuries, and other serious issues.
+If you or someone you know is currently experiencing an eye emergency, please contact Central Optometry at 226-781-3185 for a same-day emergency appointment, or if our office is closed, please proceed to the nearest emergency room.

 You should seek immediate medical attention if you experience any of the following symptoms: